Pebble Games and Algebraic Proof Systems: Monomial Calculus and pebbling formulas

 We show next that from an MC refutation of a pebbling formula it is possible to extract a black pebbling strategy for the corresponding graph.

-\begin{theorem} Let $G$ be a directed acyclic graph with a single sink.
+\begin{thm} Let $G$ be a directed acyclic graph with a single sink.
 Let $\pi$ be a MC refutation of $\peb(G)$ with degree $s$ and size $t$.
-There is a black pebbling strategy for $G$ with $s$ pebbles and time $t+s$. \end{theorem}
+There is a black pebbling strategy for $G$ with $s$ pebbles and time $t+s$. \end{thm}

 \begin{proof} Because of Corollary~\ref{cor:input-mc-proof-of-peb} we can suppose that there exists an input MC refutation with monomials $M_0,\dots M_t$ starting with $M_1=mx_{\rm sink}$ for some monomial $m$ and with $M_t=1$.
 We describe a strategy for a white pebbling of $G$ following $\pi$.
 As explained in the preliminaries, this is equivalent to a black pebbling strategy.
 At each step $i$ only the vertices corresponding to variables in $M_i$ have a pebble on them.
 In a multiplication step a new pebble is added, which is always possible in a white pebbling strategy.
 We only have to show that in case variables disappear when going from $M_i$ to $M_{i+1}$, this is also a correct pebbling move.
 But in this case, the step from $i$ to $i+1$ is a linear combination of $M_i$ with the axiom for some vertex $v$, $m_{\pred(v)}(1-x_v)$ multiplied by some monomial $m$.
 The only variable that can disappear in $M_{i+1}$ is $x_v$ and in this case the monomial $M_i=m_{\pred(v)}x_v$.
 Therefore all the vertices in $\pred(v)$ have pebbles on them and the pebble in $x_v$ can be removed.
 At the end of the refutation, when the 1 monomial is reached there are no pebbles left on $G.$ The number of pebbles present at any moment is the number of variables in any of the monomials and this is the degree of $\pi$.
 The number of pebbling steps needed is at most $d$ steps to place a pebble in each variable of $M_1=mx_{\rm sink}$ and then $t$ more pebbling steps. \end{proof}